karenetheridge/Test-CleanNamespaces/README.md

 # DESCRIPTION

-This module lets you check your module's namespaces for imported functions you might have forgotten to remove with [namespace::autoclean](http://search.cpan.org/perldoc?namespace::autoclean) or [namespace::clean](http://search.cpan.org/perldoc?namespace::clean) and are therefor available to be called as methods, which usually isn't want you want.
+This module lets you check your module's namespaces for imported functions you might have forgotten to remove with [namespace::autoclean](https://metacpan.org/pod/namespace::autoclean) or [namespace::clean](https://metacpan.org/pod/namespace::clean) and are therefore available to be called as methods, which usually isn't want you want.

 # FUNCTIONS